-We show that in the context of our paper, banks' capital position does not seem to matter so much in their lending decisions, also perhaps because banks were sufficiently capitalized.
-What seems to matter more in the context of brutal increases in policy rates is their income gap.
+We show that in the context of our paper, banks' capital position does not seem to matter so much in their lending decisions, also perhaps because banks were sufficiently capitalized at the beginning of the hiking cycle.
+What seems to matter more in the context of high and unexpected increases in policy rates is their income gap.
 Banks with a greater income gap experience higher increases in their net interest income, which translates into smaller reductions in lending following deposit outflow shocks, consistent with the findings of Gomez et al. (2021).